bitgamergws1/TaskFlow-Pro/README.md

 3. **Install** all dependencies from `requirements.txt`
 4. **Check** timezone data (`tzdata`) is available
 5. **Launch** the TaskFlow Pro dashboard

+**What makes the setup scripts different:** While pip is installing dependencies, the terminal shows a smooth spinner with rotating productivity tips — so the wait feels useful rather than blank.
+Tips cycle every 3 seconds; a new one appears automatically until setup is done.

 On first launch you'll see the Rich dashboard with a live AI motivation/roast message.
 All tasks are stored locally in `tasks.db` — cloud sync happens silently in the background.